-Professor Escobar serves as Editor for the scholarly book series, Buildings, Landscapes, and Societies, published by Penn State University Press and is a member of the Board of Directors of the Society of Architectural Historians.
-Prior to arriving at Northwestern, Professor Escobar taught at Fairfield University and held visiting professorships at MIT and Columbia.
+Professor Escobar serves as Editor for the scholarly book series, Buildings, Landscapes, and Societies, published by Penn State University Press and is an active member of a number of professional societies.
+Prior to arriving at Northwestern, he taught at Fairfield University and held visiting professorships at MIT and Columbia.
 His research has been supported by grants from the Fulbright Program, the National Endowment for the Humanities, and the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C.

 Wednesday, January 22, 2014 • 5:00 PM - 7:00 PM